publicinnovation/openorg/chapters/chapter-05.md

 ### 1. Team and Governance

-__PHASE ONE GOAL:__ Formalize organizational structure, establish leadership, and hire core team.
+__PHASE ONE GOAL:__ Formalize organizational structure, establish leadership roles, and hire core team.

 #### a.
 Fiscal Sponsor